Cheltenham, Victoria: Activity Centres

 is to be completed by 2030.

 Southland is one of 28 Principal Activity Centre's located adjacent to the Highett Activity Centre and the Cheltenham Activity Centre.
 The activity centre's main focal point is Westfield Southland shopping complex.

 Politics

-In terms of State and Federal Government, Cheltenham is situated in the Electoral district of Clarinda, Bentleigh and Sandringham for state parliament and the Electoral district of Goldstein and Isaacs in the federal system.
+In terms of state and federal government, Cheltenham is situated in the Electoral district of Clarinda, Bentleigh and Sandringham for state parliament and the Electoral district of Goldstein and Isaacs in the federal system.

 In the 2018 and 2022 Victorian State elections and the 2019 Australian Federal Election, every booth in Cheltenham reported a two-party majority of votes for the Labor Party.

-State parliamentarians
+State

-Federal parliamentarians
+Federal

-As of 2021, Cheltenham is split between ‘Wattle Ward’ ‘Karkarook Ward’ and ‘Chicquita Ward’ in the City of Kingston, currently represented by Jenna Davey-Burns, Hadi Saab and Tracey Davies.
+As of 2021, Cheltenham is split between 'Wattle Ward' 'Karkarook Ward' and 'Chicquita Ward' in the City of Kingston, currently represented by Jenna Davey-Burns, Hadi Saab and Tracey Davies.

 Cheltenham, Victoria, is a "twin town" with six other Cheltenham's around the world: